 - Response scales should be appropriate for the item stem used.

-- All items should be pilot tested including a review by a representitive of the survey's intended target audience.
+- All items should be pilot tested, including a review by a representative of the survey's intended target audience.

 - Explain how the pilot testing process might be used.
 What protocols and procedures might need to be implemented?

 - What tradeoffs need to be made to keep the survey reasonably short and still ask enough questions to answer the research questions?